elixir-lang/elixir-lang.github.com/getting-started/meta/quote-and-unquote.markdown

 Macros receive quoted expressions and must return quoted expressions.
 However, sometimes during the execution of a macro, you may need to work with values and making a distinction between values and quoted expressions will be required.

 In other words, it is important to make a distinction between a regular Elixir value (like a list, a map, a process, a reference, etc) and a quoted expression.
-Some values, such as integers, atoms and strings, have a quoted expression equal to the value itself.
+Some values, such as integers, atoms, and strings, have a quoted expression equal to the value itself.
 Other values, like maps, need to be explicitly converted.
 Finally, values like functions and references cannot be converted to a quoted expression at all.

 You can read more about `quote` and `unquote` in the [`Kernel.SpecialForms` module](https://hexdocs.pm/elixir/Kernel.SpecialForms.html).
 Documentation for `Macro.escape/1` and other functions related to quoted expressions can be found in the [`Macro` module](https://hexdocs.pm/elixir/Macro.html).

-In this introduction we have laid the groundwork to finally write our first macro, so let's move to the next chapter.
+In this introduction, we have laid the groundwork to finally write our first macro, so let's move to the next chapter.